No one answered my knocking.

 “Sister Mary Elizabeth,” she said.

 “Oh,” I said.
-And then, the veil finally falling, I said again: “Oh.”
+And then, the veil falling at last, I said again: “Oh.”

 “Do I look that different?”